Possibilistic and maximal indefinite causal order in the quantum switch: Three GHZ-controlled quantum switches

 (here $\mathbf0\coloneqq (0,0)$ and $\mathbf1\coloneqq (1,1)$).
 (It is worth noting that these implications are nothing more than properties of the possibility distribution $q$ and can therefore also be derived directly from the Born rule and definition of the quantum switch.
 Observations~\ref{fct:x-are-0} and~\ref{fct:x-are-1} are only given to provide intuition for why~\eqref{eq:switchy-ghz-cors} should hold, given that we already know the GHZ correlations of~\eqref{eq:ghz-cors}.)

 The implications in~\eqref{eq:switchy-ghz-cors}, like those in~\eqref{eq:ghz-cors}, do not immediately lead to a contradiction, because each equation on the right refers to outputs for a different set of inputs.
-As in the case of nonlocality, a contradiction only arises when some of the outcome variables can be replaced by (hidden) variables that are independent of these measurement choices.
-The next sections show that the assumptions of definite causal order and relativistic causality imply the existence of such variables.
+As in the case of GHZ nonlocality, a contradiction only arises when some of the outcome variables can be replaced by (hidden) variables that are independent of these measurement choices.
+The next sections define the assumptions of \emph{definite causal order} and \emph{relativistic causality} and show that they imply the existence of such variables---and, therefore, that the data $q(\vec a \vec b\vec c \vec x \vec y \vec z)$ observed in the quantum switch scenario just described are incompatible with the conjunction of those assumptions.
+This is formally stated in Theorem~\ref{thm:possibilistic}.